contextium

 One command.
 You're in.

-The installer lays down the .claude/ layer and a starter CLAUDE.md, asks your name and how autonomous you want the AI, and leaves your data alone on re-runs.
+The installer asks which AI tools you use, your name, and how autonomous you want the AI, then writes each tool's native config (.claude/, GEMINI.md, AGENTS.md, and the rest) and leaves your data alone on re-runs.

 terminal